GodotVR/godot-xr-tools/_docs/movement/climbing.md

-You can create small objects to create climbing anchors that the player must grab and create an experience where the player needs to be very precise, or you can just create one big collision shape the player can climb on without caring much where the player holds the shape.
+You can create small objects to create climbing anchors that the player must grab and create an experience where the player needs to be very precise, or you can just create one big collision shape the player can climb on without caring much about where the player holds the shape.

-We're taking the later as an example, the screenshot below sets up a scene, I've renamed the root node, added a MeshInstance with a box, and then added a collision shape to the CollisionShape node giving it the same size as the block:
+We're taking the latter as an example, the screenshot below sets up a scene, I've renamed the root node, added a MeshInstance with a box, and then added a collision shape to the CollisionShape node giving it the same size as the block:
 ![ARVR Climbing Block]({{ site.url }}/assets/img/climbing/arvr_climbing_block.png)